JuanSoFly/ProtocolEphemeral/README.md

 - **Client-Side E2EE**: Keys are generated in-browser and live in the URL fragment (`#`).
 They never touch the server.
 - **Hostile Capture UI**: The interface actively fights surveillance.
 It blurs on focus loss and blocks screenshot attempts.
 - **Ephemeral By Default**: Messages fade after 5 minutes.
 Reloading the page shreds all history.
+- **Stealth Images**: Images are compressed, encrypted, and sent ephemerally.
+They vanish just like text.

 ## 🛠️ Tech Stack